 - June – The National Final

-Please note: the competition takes place on Saturdays when the courts are not in use.
+Please note: In most cases, the competition takes place on Saturdays when the courts are not in use.

 Please see the terms and conditions for further details.